lowfatcode/alright-fonts/README.md

 - create custom font packs containing only the characters that are needed
 - decomposes all glyph contours (strokes) into simple polylines for easy rendering

-Pretty Alright Fonts includes:
+Alright Fonts includes:

-- `pafinate` an extraction and encoding tool
+- `afinate` an extraction and encoding tool to create Alright Font (.af) files
-- `python_paf` a Python library for encoding and loading Pretty Alright Fonts
+- `python_alright_fonts` a Python library for encoding and loading Alright Fonts
-- `paf-lib` a reference C++ library implementation
+- `alright-fonts-lib` a reference C++ library implementation

 The repository also includes some examples: